Power of Attorney

-A Power of Attorney permits you to appoint someone else to manage your financial affairs at a time when you cannot do so yourself.
-This document can be a lifesaver in terms of avoiding or alleviating crisis situations, which may arise from accident or illness.
+A power of attorney permits you to appoint someone else to manage your financial affairs at a time when you cannot do so yourself.
+This document can be a lifesaver in terms of avoiding or alleviating crisis situations, which may arise from an accident or illness.
 The agent can do whatever the principal may do, such as withdraw bank funds, pay bills, cash checks, trade stocks, and buy and sell real estate.

 What if I change my mind?